syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Line modification marker

-EditControl tracks changed lines by displaying markers at the start of lines that have been modified after the file has been loaded or after the last file save operation.
+EditControl tracks changed lines by displaying markers at the start of lines that have been modified or inserted after the last file save operation.
 Changed lines marking feature can be enabled by setting the `MarkChangedLines` property to `true`.
 To enable this functionality in the EditControl, the `SelectionMargin` property should also be enabled.

 {% tabs %}